shap0011/olga_durham_portfolio/README.md

   </li>
 </ul>

-<p>This section highlights my ability to clean and preprocess data systematically, culminating in the creation of a cleaned dataset stored as `cleaned_df.csv`, which serves as the foundation for further analysis and model development.</p>
+<p>This section highlights my ability to clean and preprocess data systematically, culminating in the creation of a cleaned dataset stored as <code>cleaned_df.csv</code>, which serves as the foundation for further analysis and model development.</p>

 </details>